Fernwood House: Maternity hospital and Newcastle City Council (1937–1991)

 Following the death of Walter Runciman in 1937, Fernwood House was then transformed into a maternity hospital.
 Dr. Henry Harvey Evers, was the doctor who purchased the building in order to turn it into a leading private maternity hospital in the north east of England.
 Evers subsequently purchased the neighbouring Oakwood House, which he used as his personal residence.

 During this period, Fernwood House was more commonly known as Fernwood House Maternity Hospital.
 While it remained as a private hospital throughout, many complicated births were treated in the hospital for people in the surrounding area.
-In 1945, George Orwell’s wife Eileen Blair, was admitted to the Fernwood House Maternity Hospital and underwent a hysterectomy whilst her husband George was in Paris reporting on the closing states of World War II.
+In 1945, George Orwell’s wife Eileen Blair, was admitted to the Fernwood House Maternity Hospital and underwent a hysterectomy whilst her husband was in Paris reporting on the closing stages of World War II.
 Eileen Blair died while under general anesthetic in the hospital.
 She was buried in nearby Jesmond Cemetery.
 Other notable births at the hospital included the founder of Greggs, John Gregg and also two senior figures of Lowes Financial Management.

 In 1964, the maternity hospital closed its doors and was sold to Newcastle City Council.
 Fernwood House was again renamed Fernwood House Reception Centre and would act as a replacement for the facility in the centre of Newcastle.

 The building went under an extensive refurbishment between 1964 and 1966 and reopened in May 1966.
 A number of distressed children passed through the facility in the 25 years it was open.
 The most notable was Mary Bell, who was a resident at the property in December 1968, while she underwent an 11-day trial, which saw her convicted of the manslaughter of two young boys.
 The Fernwood House Reception Centre closed in 1991.